The day we were almost all backdoored

 Finally I found this amazing real-time post about Jia Tan

-After this request the perfect candidate, JiaT75 appeared to the rescue
+After this request, the perfect candidate, JiaT75, appeared to the rescue.

 • Update the exploit as a test case dependency

-What a ride !
+And here we are, what a ride !

 Current state and final thoughts